 In order to reverse Walker Lake's decline and promote its long-term recovery, the program is striving to find balance between the interests of landowners, water-user organizations, indian tribes, local governments, state and federal agencies, and non-profit organizations.
 It seeks to increase flows in the Walker River to Walker Lake through a comprehensive basin-wide strategy that relies on voluntary water transactions and water management initiatives; community-based conservation and stewardship; and applied research and demonstration projects.
 This is being accomplished through an integrated mix of efforts based on the authority and funding provided by Congress through a grant agreement with the Bureau of Reclamation that includes:

 - A voluntary water rights acquisition program with willing sellers to reduce upstream water use with permanent increases in freshwater inflows to the Lake;

 - A water leasing demonstration program developed and administered by the Walker River Irrigation District (WRID);

-- Associated research, evaluation, modeling, and decision support activities at the University of Nevada-Reno and the Desert Research Institute
+- Associated research, evaluation, modeling, and decision support activities at the University of Nevada-Reno and the Desert Research Institute; and

 - A conservation and stewardship program focused on land stewardship, water conservation, alternative agriculture, and watershed improvement in cooperation with the Walker Basin Conservancy, a local non-profit established in 2014 to hold and manage acquired assets and support other purposes of the program.

 To date, the program has acquired more than 60 cubic feet per second decree water rights, 5,570 acre feet of storage water rights, 9,870 acre feet of groundwater rights, and over 6,300 acres of land from willing sellers for approximately $76.7 million.
 Through the 2016 irrigation season the program has initiated revegetation projects on almost 600 acres of land (with an additional 560 to commence in 2017), and completed a donation of approximately 1,600 acres to benefit the Nevada Department of Wildlife’s Mason Valley Wildlife Management Area.
 In addition, we have expended nearly $8.2 million through grants for research, conservation and stewardship, and water forbearance agreements with local landowners, businesses, public entities, and private organizations in the Walker River Basin.

 For more information, please visit the Walker Basin Conservancy website at www.walkerbasin.org.